biozal/cbmobile-split-data-example/README.md

 ## Troubleshooting

-This version is written using Mac OS X.  If you are using Windows or Linux you will need to replace the cblite version that is included with this repo with the Windows or Linux version.
+This version is written using **Mac OS**.
+If you are using Windows or Linux you will need to replace the cblite version that is included with this repo with the Windows or Linux version.
 Those can be found here: https://github.com/couchbaselabs/couchbase-mobile-tools/releases

 If the script says it doesn't have permissions to run the command you can make the script executable by running this command from the Terminal: